Content Coms announces Creative Climate Disclosure signup

 “Now and moving forward, we will only work with clients whose values and whose own commitments are as strong as ours.” – Joanna Watchman

 “A requirement of signing the Creative Climate Disclosure is that we will produce a disclosure report, which shows where our client work and sales turnover comes from via sector.
-Our first report will be published in November – sharing details from our previous financial year.
+Our first report will be published by the end of 2019 – sharing details from our previous financial year.
 In so doing, we will help this initiative widen transparency across our industry and help highlight any climate conflicts within the comms space.”

 Action is for now